PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_Dental_Health_Professional_Shortage_Areas/README.md

 Dental areas can receive a score of up to 26 points.

-These dental scores directly influece the [HRSA National Health Service Corps and Indian Health Service loan repayment programs](https://nhsc.hrsa.gov/scholarships/requirements-compliance/jobs-and-site-search/hpsa-score-class-year), which requires an area to meet a certain DHPSA threshold to be eligible to receive a Service Corps placement or for a provider to be eligible for loan repayment.
+These dental scores directly influence the [HRSA National Health Service Corps and Indian Health Service loan repayment programs](https://nhsc.hrsa.gov/scholarships/requirements-compliance/jobs-and-site-search/hpsa-score-class-year), which requires an area to meet a certain DHPSA threshold to be eligible to receive a Service Corps placement or for a provider to be eligible for loan repayment.
 DHPSA scores can also impact HRSA grant decisions for Federally-Qualified Health Centers.

 ## Data Use

-DHPSA data files are available for free public dowload from the [HRSA data downloads page](https://data.hrsa.gov/data/download).
+DHPSA data files are available for free public download from the [HRSA data downloads page](https://data.hrsa.gov/data/download).

 ## Original Data Structure